-The Minnesota Housing Finance Agency (Minnesota Housing) is committed to meeting Minnesotans' needs for decent, safe and sustainable affordable housing.
-Since building codes, local regulations and ordinances primarily focus on health, safety and/or protecting property values, they cannot be relied on to meet all expectations.
-Therefore, in an effort to better meet customer needs and communicate expectations, Minnesota Housing has developed Design/Construction Standards for multifamily rental housing.
+The Minnesota Housing Finance Agency (Minnesota Housing) is committed to meeting Minnesotans' needs for decent, safe, and sustainable housing that is affordable.
+Since building codes, local regulations and ordinances primarily focus on health, safety, and/or protecting property values, they cannot be relied on to meet all expectations.
+Therefore, in an effort to better meet customer needs and communicate expectations, Minnesota Housing has developed design/construction standards for multifamily rental housing.

-Minnesota Housing encourages sustainable, healthy housing that optimizes the use of cost effective durable building materials and systems that minimize the consumption of natural resources during construction and in long-term maintenance and operation.
+Minnesota Housing encourages sustainable, healthy housing that optimizes the use of cost-effective durable building materials and systems that minimize the consumption of natural resources during construction and in long-term maintenance and operation.
 In addition, Minnesota Housing welcomes new ideas and looks forward to implementing ideas that will provide long-lasting benefits to its customers.

-While developing the Design/Construction Standards, Minnesota Housing sought input from funding partners; development partners, including owners, developers, attorneys, architects and contractors; along with input from its production and asset management staff.
+While developing these design/construction standards, Minnesota Housing sought input from funding partners; development partners, including owners, developers, attorneys, architects and contractors; along with input from its production and asset management staff.